Gout is a painful disease that can make your feet feel like they are on fire.

-Compression socks can also help reduce swelling, which is a common problem for gout sufferers.
+Compression stockings can also help reduce swelling, which is a common problem for gout sufferers.
 Swelling can cause pain and make it difficult to move around.
-Compression socks are worn in the same way that you wear regular socks, but they have a built-in compression system that helps reduce swelling in your legs, ankles, and feet.
+They are worn in the same way that you wear regular socks, but they have a built-in compression system that helps reduce swelling in your legs, ankles, and feet.

 Compression socks are a great way to boost circulation, which helps reduce swelling and inflammation.
 They also help the body heal faster by reducing the number of toxins in your system.

-If you have gout, compression socks can help you get rid of that painful flare-up quicker by reducing swelling around your joints or extremities (such as hands).
+If you have gout, compression stockings can help you get rid of that painful flare-up quicker by reducing swelling around your joints or extremities (such as hands).

 These types of socks also prevent fluid buildup in those areas over time because they keep air circulating around them to prevent swelling from building up there again later on down the line when more pain sets in again due to lack of proper circulation throughout your body’s tissues.

 This means less inflammation and therefore less pain!